Dark Night of the Scarecrow: Legacy

 Aaron Crowell, Managing Editor for HorrorHound Magazine, wrote: "With its 1981 release Dark Night of the Scarecrow was the first feature length horror film with a scarecrow as its centerpiece.
 In the intervening years many have copied this image, but with Dark Night of the Scarecrow writer J. D. Feigelson is credited as creator of the entire 'Killer Scarecrow' horror film subgenre".

+A direct-to-video sequel, Dark Night of the Scarecrow 2, written and directed by J.D.
+Feigelson and starring Amber Wedding, Carol Dines, Adam Snyder, Tim Gooch and Mike VanZant, which takes place 40 years after the events of the original film, was released in 2022 on both DVD and Blu-ray by VCI Entertainment.

+Vince Gilligan, the creator of Breaking Bad, credits a scene in this film with the inspiration for a visual transition shown in the Season 4 episode "Box Cutter."